solliancenet/dp-203-v2/Instructions/Labs/01/README.md

         > **Important**: The `Region` field under 'Parameters' will list the Azure regions where Azure Synapse Analytics is available as of November 2020.
 This will help you find a region where the service is available without being limited to where the resource group is defined.

-   - **Unique Suffix**: This unique suffix will be used naming resources that will created as part of your deployment.
+   - **Unique Suffix**: This unique suffix will be used naming resources that will created as part of your deployment, such as your initials followed by the current date in YYYYMMDD format (ex. `jdh20210615`).
 Make sure you follow correct Azure [Resource naming](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging#resource-naming) conventions.
    - **SQL Administrator Login Password**: Provide a strong password for the SQLPool that will be created as part of your deployment.
 [Visit here](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity) to read about password rules in place.
 Your password will be needed during the next steps.
 Make sure you have your password noted and secured.

    ![The form is configured as described.](media/synapse-arm-template.png "Deploy an Azure Synapse Analytics workspace")